tasdikrahman/tasdikrahman.me/_posts/2017-05-25-Learnings-from-analyzing-my-compromised-server-linode-Google-Summer-of-Code-oVirt-2017.md

 So this brings me to the moment where I see the attack vector which was placed by the perpetrator becomes dormant.
 I did not see any other activity which would wry my attention again.

-I let my server run for the night to check in the morning what was the status.
+I let my server run for the night (stupid call but I was just plain old curious) to check in the morning what was the status.

-Turned out there still had been a fair amount of outboung calls being made during that time.
+Turned out there still had been a fair amount of outbound calls being made during that time.

 <center><img src="/content/images/2017/05/still-outboung-io.png"></center>